atulkakrana/atulkakrana.github.io/_pages/portfolio.md

 ![Pistoia Alliance](../Pistoia-Alliance.png)

-Extending on our "generative biologics" work, we are exploring methods design new drug candidates computationally, speeding up the drug discovery process.
+Extending on our "generative biologics" work, we are exploring methods to design new drug candidates computationally, speeding up the drug discovery process.
 We focus on protein and chemical structure to improve virtual screening and create entirely new molecules.

 ![In Silico Drug Development](../GENE_Program.png)